coolsamson7/aspyx/README.md

  - `singleton`
    objects are created once inside an environment and cached.
 This is the default.
  - `request`
-   obejcts are created on every injection request
+   objects are created on every injection request
  - `thread`
-   objects are cerated and cached with respect to the current thread.
+   objects are created and cached with respect to the current thread.

  Other scopes - e.g. session related scopes - can be defined dynamically.
 Please check the corresponding chapter.